Doan1412/Cinema_Ticket_Booking/README.md

 ## Technical Highlights

-- Security: Utilized JSON Web Token (JWT) and refresh tokens for authentication, authorization, and implemented security layers on the server side using Spring Security.
+- Security: Implemented JSON Web Token (JWT) and refresh tokens for authentication and authorization, ensuring secure access to the system.
+Utilized Spring Security to create security layers on the server-side.
   ![image](https://github.com/Doan1412/Cinema_Ticket_Booking/assets/85919961/bcede6d3-5eed-4076-9100-2433c56fe25a)

+- OpenAPI Specifications: Integrated Swagger UI to create a user-friendly API documentation management page.
+This integration allows easy exploration and understanding of the API endpoints, making it convenient for developers to interact with the system.

 Video demo of the functionalities: [Link to YouTube](https://youtu.be/a3YZ2G7QPdk)